We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 postcoding to give usual residence of deceased

-occupation of the deceased (or spouse, civil partner, or mother and/or father; see Section 2 for further details)
+occupation of the deceased (or spouse, civil partner, or mother and/or father; see Section 2: Information collected at death registration for further details)

 communal establishment coding for place of death of deceased